DerekCresswell/GameDesign11/2 Dice Game/6 BasicGame.md

 }
 ```

-We can now utilise an `int` called `playerNumber` inside of our function.
-Now let's incorperate it into our printed string.
+We can now utilize an `int` called `playerNumber` inside our function.
+Now lets incorporate it into our printed string.
 Remember we can do this using the `+` operator.

 ```csharp
 void decideDamage(int dieRoll, int playerNumber) {